NitinSatpal/location-tracker/README.md

 	"longitude": 30.123
 }

--> We can use NOSQL to allow more richer data to be saved in Key Value pair format or just a dump of json object.
+-> We can use NOSQL to allow more richer data to be saved along with location data like Key Value pair format or just a dump of json object.
 But for this assignment, I used predefined MySQL schema with above fields

 To get location data
 http://localhost:8080/com.location.tracker/locations?deviceId=2&startTime=1.31.2018-23:00:00&endTime=1.31.2018-23:47:00

 -> Query parameter startTime and endTime can be null.
 In that case, it will return the list of all the location records of the given device.
 For now we are not doing any pagination for fetching records of the device for the assignment.
 But we should not fetch all the records ideally.
-We should follow lazy loading with pagination.
+We should use lazy loading with pagination.